cardotrejos/babypeek/_bmad-output/epics.md

   dependencies: passed
 ---

-# 3d-ultra - Epic Breakdown
+# babypeek - Epic Breakdown

 ## Overview

-This document provides the complete epic and story breakdown for 3d-ultra, decomposing the requirements from the PRD, UX Design, and Architecture into implementable stories.
+This document provides the complete epic and story breakdown for babypeek, decomposing the requirements from the PRD, UX Design, and Architecture into implementable stories.

 ## Requirements Inventory